+From the period beginning on January 1, 2020 to period beginning on January 1, 2021

+Actual income and expenditures in 2020 were different than what was anticipated when the 2020 Trustees' Report projections were prepared.
+For Part A and Part B income and expenditures in 2020 were lower than anticipated based on actual experience, mainly due to the impact of the COVID-19 pandemic.
+Part D was largely unaffected by the pandemic and total income and expenditures were only slightly higher than the estimated based on actual experience.
+Actual experience of the Medicare Trust Funds between January 1, 2020 and January 1, 2021 is incorporated in the current valuation and is more than projected in the prior valuation.
+Overall, the net impact of the Part A, B, and D projection base change is an increase in the estimated future net cash flows by \$1.6 trillion for Medicare.

-From the period beginning on January 1, 2019 to period beginning on January 1, 2020
+From the period beginning on January 1, 2019 to the period beginning on January 1, 2020

 Actual income and expenditures in 2019 were different than what was anticipated when the 2019 Trustees' Report projections were prepared.
 Part A income and expenditures in 2019 were lower than anticipated based on actual experience.
 For both Part B and Part D, total income and expenditures were higher than estimated based on actual experience.
-The net impact of the Part A, B, and D projection base changes is an increase of \$401 billion in the PV of the estimated future net cash flow, including combined trust fund assets.
+The net impact of the Part A, B, and D projection base changes is an increase of \$401.0 billion in the PV of the estimated future net cash flows, including combined trust fund assets.
 Actual experience of the Medicare Trust Funds between January 1, 2019 and January 1, 2020 is incorporated in the current valuation and is more than projected in the prior valuation.
 Overall, the net impact of the Part A, B, and D projection base change is an increase in the estimated future net cash flows by \$0.1 trillion for Medicare.

-From the period beginning on January 1, 2018 to the period beginning on January 1, 2019

-Actual income and expenditures in 2018 were different than what was anticipated when the 2018 Trustees' Report projections were prepared.
-Part A income in 2018 was lower and expenditures were higher than anticipated based on actual experience.
-For both Part B and Part D, total income and expenditures were higher than estimated based on actual experience.
-The net impact of the Part A, B, and D projection base changes is a decrease in the estimated future net cash flow.
-Actual experience of the Medicare Trust Funds between January 1, 2018 and January 1, 2019 is incorporated in the current valuation and is more than projected in the prior valuation.
-Overall, the net impact of the Part A, B, and D projection base change is a decrease in the estimated future net cash flows by \$0.5 trillion for Medicare.